pagameba/node-queue/README.md

 Lists messages in a named queue.

     GET /<queue>/list

-returns status code 200 and lists messages in the specified queue as the content
+Returns status code 200 and lists messages in the specified queue as the content

 Example: